mayibongwemoyo/audio-watermark-lab/README.md

 ## License

-This project is developed under the University of Zimbabwe, Faculty of Engineering - published under the MIT license.
+This project is developed under the University of Zimbabwe, Faculty of Computer Engineering, Informatics and Communications - published under the MIT license.